MP Estate Planning UK

 Key Takeaways

-• A Trust provides extended control over assets, enabling you to set conditions for beneficiaries.
+• A Trust provides extended control over assets, enabling you to set conditions and give trustees discretion over when and how beneficiaries receive their inheritance.

 Understanding the Basics: Trusts vs Wills